 Home of famous folks (including Chuck Berry, Sheryl Crowe, Dick Van Dyke, and Jon Hamm), delicious food (St. Louis-style pizza and Kansas City barbecue), and natural wonders (like the Lake of the Ozarks, with more shoreline than the coastline of California), Missouri has a lot to share.
 The Midwestern state is also centrally located, making it a breeze to travel to a host of other destinations.
 Pair that with being a Top 10 state in affordability, and it’s easy to see why one might want to relocate to the Show-Me State.

 Looking at Kansas City, St. Louis, or another part of Missouri?
-Great Guys Moving is here to help with this informative MO moving guide, separated into the following sections:
+Great Guys Moving is here to help.
+We have a ranked list of the best moving companies in Missouri and this informative moving guide, separated into the following sections:

 - Things to Consider Before Moving to MO